javelit/docs/content/get-started/fundamentals/main-concepts.md

 <Tip>

-You can also pass a URL to `streamlit run`!
+You can also pass a URL to `jeamlit run`!
 This is great when combined with GitHub Gists.
 For example:

 ```bash